 This post is sponsored by Palm Springs but the content and opinions expressed here are my own.
-All of the locations mentioned in this article come from an itinerary which I created, and I was under no obligation to visit any specific businesses during our Palm Springs getaway.
+All of the locations mentioned in this article come from an itinerary which I created for a weekend Palm Springs getaway.

 At Azucar, you can choose to sit downstairs, poolside, or head up to their rooftop lounge complete with cozy couches and a fireplace.
 For the first time in my life, I chose to forgo the rooftop.
 The dozen Frida Kahlo portraits hanging on the blue and red wallpaper on the ground level made my eyeballs so happy, I couldn’t tear myself away.

 ADDRESS 339 S Belardo Rd, Palm Springs, CA 92262

 If you’re a coffee lover be sure to hit up Ernest Coffee on N Palm Canyon Drive.
 It’s the only independent coffee shop in Palm Springs that serves the always popular Stumptown coffee, along with a slew of other hot and cold drinks such as matcha, chai tea and even a few booze-infused specialties.

 This cute neighborhood coffee shop has a welcoming, family type atmosphere.. just as long as your family is all over the age of 21.
 You see, Ernest Coffee is attached to Bootlegger Tiki Bar (more on that below) so because they have a liquor license, you have to be of age to enter.
 I ordered the iced matcha detox and Nick got an iced chai.
 Both were delicious (Nick’s was better) and they get extra points because not only do they serve oat milk.. their straws are also made of corn starch.